United States Department of State

 Applicants must have a current, valid, and unrestricted license to practice medicine in a state, the District of Columbia, or a territory of the United States.
 Applications will not be accepted from psychiatrists who are not licensed.
 The American Board of Psychiatry and Neurology must certify applicants in psychiatry.
 Board certification and re-certification must be maintained.

-In addition to the general requirements for employment in the Foreign Service, an applicant must have a Doctor of Medicine degree or equivalent degree at the time of appointment, as stipulated below, and be able to pass a writing skills assessment which may be conducted following successful completion of the initial review stage and qualifications review panel.
+In addition to the general requirements for employment in the Foreign Service, an applicant must have a Doctor of Medicine degree, or Doctor of Osteopathy, or equivalent degree at the time of appointment, as stipulated below, and be able to pass a writing skills assessment which may be conducted following successful completion of the initial review stage and qualifications review panel.
 The panel will recommend the most competitive candidates be invited to take a proctored writing examination.
 The ability to draft an essay which will demonstrate a command of English grammar, spelling, and punctuation will be an important consideration in determining which candidates to invite to an oral assessment, which is explained further on our website, careers.state.gov, under Selection Process.

 Purpose: To allow an opportunity to describe your experiences that relate to the required skills which best show your ability to accomplish the work of the Foreign Service Medical Officer/Psychiatrist.